A CRM is a type of software that companies use to track interactions and communications with current or potential customers.

 CRM stands for Customer Relationship Management.
 However, the acronym “CRM” has become so common that it’s almost always used as a noun in casual conversations.

 “Can you make sure to update that lead in the CRM?”

 What are the different types of CRM software?

-Sales CRM (Most Common)
+Sales CRM (Most Common Type of CRM)

 Whenever you hear the term “CRM” in public, it’s likely a sales CRM that is being talked about.